 The HRC is made of 47 Member States (African States – 13, Western European and Other States – 7, Asia-Pacific States – 13, Latin American and Caribbean States – 8, Eastern European States – 6), which are elected for a period of three years by the UN General Assembly.
-In 2014 the UN General Assembly elected Latvia to the HRC for the 2015-2018 term (until January 1st, 2018).
-Currently Belgium, Croatia, Germany, Hungary, Slovakia, Slovenia, Spain and the United Kingdom of Great Britain and Northern Ireland are the EU states represented in the HRC.
+In 2014 the UN General Assembly elected Latvia to the HRC for the 2015-2017 term (until January 1st, 2018).
+Currently Austria, Bulgaria, the Czech Republic, Denmark, Germany, Italy, the Netherlands, Poland, Slovakia and Spain are the EU states represented in the HRC.

 The HRC holds no fewer than three regular sessions a year, for a total of 10 weeks.
 The sessions are held in March (4 weeks), June (3 weeks) and September (3 weeks).
 At the request of one third of the Member States, the HRC can decide at any time to hold a special session to address human rights violations and emergencies.
-So far 27 special sessions have been held, the most recent of which took place in December 2016 on the human rights situation of the minority Rohingya Muslim population and other minorities in the Rakhine State of Myanmar
+So far 28 special sessions have been held, the most recent of which took place in May 2018 on the deteriorating situation of human rights in the occupied Palestinian territory, including East Jerusalem.

 Universal Periodic Review